OmerAran/arduino-sensor-project/README.md

 # Kocaeli University Programming Laboratory Project

-You can find project codes in prolab/prolab2.2
+You can find project codes under smarthouse folder.

 <h1>Smart House Simulator</h1>
 <h3>Our task is build a <b>Smart House Simulator</b> with using Arduino(Aurdino Mega) and Proteus.</h3>